 In addition, 31 states have enacted the Healthy Workplace Bill (HWB).
 The HWB goes further than the federal laws against workplace discrimination against classes of people, recognizing that hostile workplace situations affect many people who deserve legal safety against this type of harmful behavior on the job.
-If you a workplace bully has wronged you, consider consulting an attorney and asking about the laws in your state.
+If a workplace bully has wronged you, consider consulting an attorney and asking about the laws in your state.

-Taking legal action is easier if you maintain documentation of the offenses through a journal or series of memos.
+Taking legal action can be easier if you maintain documentation of the offenses through a journal or series of memos.
 For example, documentation could include sending an email or note to someone in the human resources department, a trusted co-worker, or a supervisor.
-Writing a description of each incident in a notebook is another importantway of documenting mistreatment at work.
-Write down as much information about each incident as possible, including details about what happened, the time, date, location, and anyone who might have witnessed it.
+Writing a description of each incident in a notebook is another important way of documenting mistreatment at work.
+You can write down as much information about each incident as possible, including details about what happened, the time, the date, the location, and anyone who might have witnessed it.
 Written documentation provides a paper trail for supporting your claim of bullying and taking legal action.

 What Constitutes Bullying?